What are the best fonts for your labels?

 What size font should you use for your labels?

-Our designers put together three sample font PDFs to help you see what a popular label font looks like printed at different sizes and colors, and on different backgrounds.
+Our designers put together three sample font PDFs to help you see what a popular label font looks like printed in different sizes and colors, and on different backgrounds.

 Do a test run